 SF Frozen Film Festival (7/13 - 7/17): This is one of the San Francisco film festivals that offers the chance for independent filmmakers, youth, and artists in under served communities to showcase their creations.
 All films play at the Roxie Theater in the heart of SF's Mission District.

-San Francisco Jewish Film Festival (TBD): This event introduces you to documentaries, feature films and narrative shorts produced by members of the Jewish community.
+San Francisco Jewish Film Festival (7/21 - 8/7, in SF at the Castro from 7/21 - 7/25): This event introduces you to documentaries, feature films and narrative shorts produced by members of the Jewish community.
 All entries are from independent filmmakers that create pieces reflecting the traditions, history and thoughts of this community.
-Visit this page to learn more.

 LABORFEST (TBD): For over 25 years, this is one of the San Francisco film festivals that showcases the history and culture of working people.
 It tells the real story of those working hard to make a living including people in unions, unorganized workers and those that support them.
 It includes films, but also walking tours, talks, and other important events throughout SF.